 This can be used on small and large muscle groups.
-You can also use it for an overall massage if you know what you’re doing.
+Based on our experience, you can also use it for an overall massage if you know what you’re doing.

 A different proposition that’s not in the Prime.
 It’s used on the shoulder blades and IT Bands.
 It’s great for “scraping” and “flushing” which is a great way to improve circulation and reduce muscle tension.

-The ball is soft as well.
+The ball feels soft as well.
 The only one that seems a bit hard is the cone but that’s expected given its use on pinpoint areas.

 Our only concern, however, is we feel that Theragun would’ve done well adding a bit of variety.
 Having seen so many different devices, some of these attachments feel pretty much the same.